publiccodenet/about/activities/staff-information/sickness.md

 On the first day of sickness you need to let us know you are sick before 9am.
 You can do so by mailing <hr@publiccode.net>.
 This is also true on a day you were planning to work from home or on a day you have booked as vacation.

-The Operations Coordinator (or your manager) will inform your colleagues so that they can plan accordingly.
+The operations coordinator (or your manager) will inform your colleagues so that they can plan accordingly.

 ## Returning to work